 $10 million in odour mitigation projects has been completed to date at the Gold Bar Wastewater Treatment Plant (WWTP) and has significantly helped reduce odour emissions.
 Some projects include:

-Our investments are showing results, and there has been a significant reduction in odours from 2017 to 2018.
+Our investments in odour management are showing results, and there has been a significant reduction in odours from 2017 to 2018.
 At the intake part of the plant, in particular, H2S readings are 80% lower than in the previous year.